-Whether you’re a finance business, accountancy business or law firm, you need a KYC remediation framework that keeps your risks low, regulators satisfied and bottom line healthy.
-Let’s look at the main KYC remediation steps to a cleaner, less risky customer base.
+All regulated firms need a KYC remediation framework that keeps risks low, regulators satisfied, and the bottom line healthy.
+Let’s look at the main steps to a cleaner, less risky customer base.

 KYC remediation policies and compliance

 Your internal policies need to mirror the regulations that apply to you.
-These form the backbone of your KYC remediation process, and have to evolve as regulatory requirements evolve.
-This means fully understanding regulations in your industry, and the regions in which you and your customers operate.
-The stringency placed on banking means that rogue customers are setting their sights on fintech, property, law and accountancy firms where they hope to find fewer barriers to their fraudulent intent.
+These form the backbone of your KYC remediation process and must evolve in line with regulatory requirements.
+This means fully understanding regulations in your industry, and the regions within which you and your customers operate.

-KYC remediation isn’t a one-off affair.
-New regulations are formed and revised on an ongoing basis so you need to be ready to review and revise your internal policies to match.
+KYC remediation is not a one-off task.
+New regulations are formed and revised on an ongoing basis, so you need to be ready to review and revise your internal policies to match.

-Having your policies updated is just the first step.
-Now you’re ready to tackle the remediation of your back book, which involves implementing processes that bring your data, reporting and compliance policies together.
+Ensuring our policies are updated is just the first step.
+Now, you are ready to tackle the remediation of your back book, which involves implementing processes that bring your data, reporting and compliance policies together.

-Once you have your policies defined, it’s time to start acting on them.
-Your existing customer data needs to be brought in-line with new regulations that have come into effect.
-You need to identify which customers need to be remediated, have a consistent process in place for identifying and gathering missing and outdated information, ensuring your teams understand this process, and you need to record your activity so that it’s auditable for external regulators.
+Once you have your policies defined, it is time to start acting on them.
+Your existing customer data must be brought in-line with new regulations that have come into effect.
+You need to identify which customers need to be remediated, have a consistent process in place for identifying and gathering missing and outdated information, ensuring your teams understand this process, and record your activity, so that it is auditable for both internal and external regulators.

-As regulations evolve and expand, the amount of information needed for adequate standards of KYC has dramatically increased.
+As regulations evolve and expand, the amount of information needed to ensure an adequate standard of KYC has dramatically increased.
 Gathering this data is a huge undertaking.
-You need to be able to gather disparate information from multiple sources in order to get a complete and accurate picture of each customer.
-The process can be time-consuming, labour intensive and costly.
+You need to be able to gather disparate information from multiple sources to get a complete and accurate picture of each customer.
+The process can be time-consuming, labor intensive and costly.

-The challenge is in doing it thoroughly within a budget and timeframe that doesn’t leave you exposed to unknown risks or necessitate the interruption of service provision to valued customers.
-Automating the data gathering phase significantly reduces the time it takes to update old records and frees up your high-value analysts for more strategic work.
+The challenge comes in doing it thoroughly, and all within a budget and timeframe that does not leave you exposed to unknown risks or necessitate the interruption of service provision to valued customers.
+Automating the data gathering phase significantly reduces the time it takes to update old records and frees your high-value analysts for more strategic work.

 KYC data analysis and identifying Ultimate Beneficial Owners

-Requirements for identifying and verifying Ultimate Beneficial Owners (UBOs) have become more stringent since the Panama and Paradise Papers revelations.
+Requirements for identifying and verifying Ultimate Beneficial Owners (UBOs) have become more stringent since the Panama, Paradise and Pandora Papers revelations.
 This requirement is often a big component of current KYC remediation projects.

-Without automation, you’ll need a team of analysts to crunch through swathes of data to manually piece together corporate ownership structures and work out where ownership and control lies.
-You can minimise the time and overheads associated with this step by using a data visualisation tool.
-This is especially useful when you’re identifying UBOs or re-examining them.
+Without automation, you will need a team of analysts to crunch through swathes of data to manually piece together corporate ownership structures and work out where ownership and control lie.
+You can minimize the time and overheads associated with this by using a data visualization tool.
+This is especially useful when you are identifying UBOs, or re-examining them.

-Complex company hierarchies can disguise the natural persons with controlling votes or shares in a company.
-Following a tangled thread that leads you back to that individual is made easier with diagrams and charts that decision makers can interpret.
+Complex company ownership structures can disguise the natural persons with controlling votes or shares in a company.
+Following a tangled thread that leads you back to that individual is made easier with diagrams and charts that decision-makers can interpret.

-Registries and data vendors can only provide you with so much.
-The news can give you an extra level of assurance and provide triggers for KYC remediation.
-Fresh new information comes to light across the globe online and in print every day.
-But who has time to screen every news item — and how often can you do it?
-If one of your customers becomes politically exposed, you need to be in the know and you need to update their KYC accordingly.
+While registries and data vendors can only provide you with so much, the news can also give you an extra level of assurance and provide triggers for KYC remediation, as fresh information comes to light across the globe online and in print every day.
+But, who has time to screen every news item — and how often can you do it?
+If one of your customers becomes politically exposed, you need to be in the know and must update their KYC accordingly.
 Technology that searches for adverse news items flags risks relating to your customers without eating into your operating costs.

 KYC remediation is not a set-and-forget process.
-You’ll need to continually review your policies to ensure best practice and regulatory compliance.
-Your customer profiles are also living ‘documents’.
-You need to proactively maintain these for the full lifetime of your relationship.
-Robotic Process Automation (RPA) can help you with your ad hoc and continuous KYC remediation processes.
+You will need to continually review your policies to ensure best practice and regulatory compliance.
+Your customer profiles are also living ‘documents, and you need to proactively maintain these for the lifetime of a relationship.
+Intelligent process automation can help you with ad hoc and continuous KYC remediation processes.